Ship Frozen Fruit from China: Complete Import & Cold Chain Guide

 Competitive Advantages of Chinese Frozen Fruit Suppliers

-Vertical integration: many suppliers operate their own farms or maintain direct grower relationships in major production regions like Shandong and Yunnan (berries, stone fruits), Liaoning (strawberries), Guangxi and Hainan (tropical fruits)
+Many suppliers are vertically integrated, running their own farms or direct grower relationships in Shandong and Yunnan (berries, stone fruits), Liaoning (strawberries), and Guangxi and Hainan (tropical fruits)

 Modern IQF tunnel freezers and automated sorting lines